SciCompKL/CoDiPack/documentation/TutorialA5.md

 Hessian version of the operator, the parameter `k` iterates over the input variables from the second order derivation.

 In order to demonstrate how a simple wrapper for the data structure can be written.
 We will create a wrapper for a Hessian.
-Our underlying data will be an array which is organized such that all values for one output are stored in column major matrix.
+Our underlying data will be an array which is organized such that all values for one output are stored in a column major matrix.
 That is `j` is the fastest running index, `k` the second one and `i` is the slowest running index.
 The implementation of the wrapper is then:
 ~~~~{.cpp}